mmistakes/so-simple-theme/events/stancon2018/index.md

 # [Wearable Poster Session](#poster)

-We will accept poster submissions on a rolling basis until December 5th.
+We will accept poster submissions on a rolling basis until January 5th.
 One page exclusive of references is the desired format but anything that gives us enough information to make a decision is fine.
 We will accept/reject within 48 hours.
 Send to  stancon2018@mc-stan.org.
 The only somewhat odd requirement is that your poster must be "wearable" to the 5pm reception where you will be a walking presentation.
 Great way to network, signboard supplies will be available so you need only have sheets of paper which can be attached to signboard material which conincendentally will be the source airframe material for the R/C airplane activities following dinner.

 # [Location](#location)